 Cold brew carries an expensive price tag at the coffee shops, not the least because of the 12+ hours it takes to brew.
 However, there is a simple and cheaper alternative solution to this issue.
 You can easily make cold brew coffee at home!
 There are a few homemade recipes for the cold brew but they all use the same basic formula – coarse coffee grounds, cold water and hours of long brewing (12-24 hours actually).
 Here is the complete recipe with detailed instructions to make cold brewed coffee at home.

-Easy Homemade Cold Brew Coffee Recipe
+Easy Homemade Cold Brew Coffee Recipe Using a Mason Jar

 Preparation Time: Less than 10 minutes